 - All records are held in the appropriate repository and have adequate metadata applied to them in order to manage them throughout the lifecycle.

-- All records are either disposed of or deposited into the Archive once the retention period has been met.
+- All records are either disposed of or Archived once the retention period has been met.

 - The University can demonstrate it is complying with its legal and regulatory obligations.